Skip to content

 4. This cycle repeats until the goal is achieved, then a final answer is generated.

-Let’s look at the steps an agent executes after receiving the instruction: “Please create a report on the latest trends in the EV (electric vehicle) market.”
+The following steps show what an agent executes after receiving the instruction: “Please create a report on the latest trends in the EV (electric vehicle) market.”

 Goal: Create a report on the latest EV market trends